This Honey Garlic Shrimp Recipe is made with shrimp, honey, soy sauce, garlic, ginger, oil and can be served on rice.

 How to make Honey Garlic Shrimp

-Place the shrimp in a bowl and pour half of the mixture in.
-Marinate for 30 minutes in the refrigerator.
-Leave the leftover mixture to the side.
-After 30 minutes, place the olive oil in a medium pan on medium high heat and put the shrimp in the pan.
+Place the shrimp in a bowl and pour half of the marinade over them.
+Marinate in the refrigerator for 30 minutes, leaving the remaining mixture aside.
+After 30 minutes, heat olive oil in a medium pan over medium-high heat.
+Add the marinated shrimp to the pan, avoiding pouring excess juice.

 Hint: Do not overcook the shrimp.